honzi/biggestisk/README.md

 -----------

 * A list of the most expensive kills of each entity type in [EVE Online](https://eveonline.com), based upon the `Grand Total` ISK value reported on https://zkillboard.com.
 If multiple kills have the same value, then the oldest kill will be listed.
 * Many things explode every day so this list may be outdated.
-If you know of a more expensive kill, or a kill had its value updated, then please contribute it to this list.
-[Pull requests](https://github.com/honzi/biggestisk/pulls?q=is%3Apr), [issues](https://github.com/honzi/biggestisk/issues?q=is%3Aissue), and in-game mail sent to `Honzifox` are welcome!
+If you find a more expensive kill, or a kill had its value updated, then please contribute it as a [pull request](https://github.com/honzi/biggestisk/pulls?q=is%3Apr), [issue](https://github.com/honzi/biggestisk/issues?q=is%3Aissue), or in-game mail sent to `Honzifox`!

 Rank | Destroyed                                      | ISK Value              | Link
 ----:|------------------------------------------------|-----------------------:|--------------------------------------